peka01/ntr-test/docs/en/User/vouchers.md

 **Can I use someone else's punch card?
 No, punch cards are personal and cannot be shared.

-**What happens if I mark attendance by mistake?
+**What happens if I mark check-in by mistake?
-Cancel the attendance immediately and you will get the card back.
+Cancel the check-in immediately and you will get the card back.

 **If I miss a training session, will I get my card back?
-Only if you marked attendance and then canceled it.
-Have you never marked attendance?
+Only if you marked check-in and then canceled it.
+Have you never marked check-in?
 Then no card will be used.